tomer8007/whatsapp-web-incognito/README.md

 Those frames are then decrypted if needed using local encryption keys, and decoded from their binary XMPP form using a javascript code from WhatsApp's original implementation.

 The resulting "stanzas" are then simply checked to see if WhatsApp tries to send out a `read` or `presence` action, and if so, the extension blocks it and fakes a failure response from the server.
-## Limitations
-Unfortunately, in multi-device mode, when last seen is blocked, you will not be able to see other people's last seen.
-This is apparently because WhatsApp servers do not forward presence updates to offline devices.
 ## Organization & Internals
 The main code of the extension is located in `core/interception.js` and in `core/ui.js`.